Myofascial Energetic Release – Module 4

-Releasing and Balancing the Face, Cranium, Neck, Breath and Arms (Original Face)
+Original Face: Face, Cranium, Neck, Breath and Arms

 - Learn how to treat shock and trauma of the breathing structures.

 - Learn a comprehensive treatment plan for neck, elbow, shoulder, wrist and hand pain.

 - Learn to work with the face and head.
 Incorporating a treatment plan for headaches and jaw pain.

 - Learn the functional anatomy of the myofascial system of the breath , arms, face and cranium.

 - Learn to treat the liver, lungs and stomach.
 Learn about the motility and mobility of the viscera.